 Additional Benefits of the Air2G2-324 include:

 - Encourages microbial activity

 - Improves turf health

-Accomplish all of this and more with GT AirInject’s full line of products: the Air2G2 324, Air2HP handheld tool, Air2G2 636 tractor mounted unit and the Air2GO custom-fit shuttle trailer.
+Accomplish all of this and more with GT AirInject’s full line of products: the Air2G2-324, Air2HP handheld tool and the Air2GO custom-fit shuttle trailer.
 Treat today, Play today!